Mergers and Acquisitions

 Author: Warren N. Rothman, Blue Prairie Group LLC

-- The successful acquisition of or merger with another organization requires consideration of both the financial details and human capital factors.
-See HR's Role in Due Diligence.
+- The successful acquisition of, or merger with, another organization requires considering both the financial details and human capital factors.
+Good due diligence is a must, and involves assessing the target company's core values to determine if there is a culture fit.
+See Due Diligence.

-- Once the decision is made to complete the merger or acquisition, timely communication with employees in both organizations is critical to address employee concerns and alleviate employee uncertainty.
-Communication methods may include "town hall" meetings, online newsletters and Q&A formats.
+- Timely communication with employees in both organizations is critical to address employee concerns and alleviate employee uncertainty concerning a merger or acquisition.
+Communication methods may include town hall meetings, online newsletters and Q&A formats.
 HR should lead those efforts.
 See Employee Communications.

 - Getting the new organization structure in place quickly is important to stabilize the new company.
 Wherever possible, involve staff from both organizations.
-See Organization Structure, Staffing, Retention and Layoff Decisions - Post-Merger.
+See Post-Merger Staffing Decisions.

 - HR is responsible for monitoring the employment-related decisions associated with a merger or acquisition and ensuring that those decisions are fair and consistent.
-See Organization Structure, Staffing, Retention and Layoff Decisions - Post-Merger.
+See Leading Post-Merger Cultural Integration.